spineo/RGButterflyDocs/Programming.md

 ## Implementation

+TBA

+## Testing

+TBA

 ## Troubleshooting

-Developing the App has often been challenging and there have been times when I have spent hours and, in some cases days, trying to troubleshoot a problem.
-XCode alone has so many features and configuration options that three years later I continue to learn how to use the unexplored ones.
+Developing the App has often been challenging and there have been times when I have spent hours or, in some cases, days trying to troubleshoot a problem.
+XCode alone has so many features and configuration options that three years later I continue to learn how to use unexplored ones.

-Time when I have consistently encountered problems is during upgrades. __Incompatibilites between the versions of XCode, the OS, and/or the IOS deployment device can cause problems__.
+Times when I have often encountered problems are during upgrades. __Incompatibilites between the versions of XCode, the underlying OS, and/or the IOS deployment device can cause problems__.

+New features resulting from upgrades might also break the App due to configuration changes.
+A recent example of this was when the upgrade to IOS 10 broke access to the Camera and Photo Library.
+It was not until I fixed one of the XCode configuration files that I was able to get this working again.

+Most of the day-to-day problems fortunately are associated with the development process and usually a trip to [_Stackoverflow_](http://stackoverflow.com/tour) or some other online help site provides the tips needed to resolve the problem in short order.

+## Resources

+TBA

 [![RGButterfly Logo](images/RGButterfly_Logo.png)](https://spineo.github.io/RGButterflyDocs/)